carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 ChatGPT

 The choice of batch size can have various implications, and there are situations where using different batch sizes can be beneficial.
+There is no one-size-fits-all answer.

 **Large Datasets and Memory Constraints**: If you have a large dataset and limited memory, using a smaller batch size can help fit the data into memory during training.
 This allows you to train larger models or use more complex architectures that might not fit with larger batch sizes.